Rarotonga, 2010

 Tribunals are central to the Statutory Powers Procedures Act (SPPA) regime, and to administrative law generally.
 They are of course the adjudicative bodies that preside over individual cases, and their roles, powers and responsibilities are referred to again and again in both the SPPA and the parent legislation governing any regulatory regime.

-'Presiding' tribunals are just what they sound like, the panel of Tribunal members who hear and decide individual cases.
+'Presiding' tribunals are just what they sound like, the panel of Tribunal members (often only one) who hear and decide individual cases.
 The 'managing' Tribunal on the other hand, focusses around the Chair and any of several committees that they appoint for various purposes.
-The SPPA, as will be seen in later chapters (Chapters 10-20) affords tribunals, unlike courts, a much more active role in rule and policy-making.
+The SPPA, as will be seen in later chapters (Chapters 10-20) affords tribunals - even more than courts - a much more active role in rule and policy-making.
 It is these powers that the managing Tribunal exercises, and their intervention into the processes of presiding Tribunals can be quite startling at times.

 This is a theme that runs through many of my Isthatlegal.ca Legal Guides, and it crops up in such things as reconsiderations, 'group' consultations respecting individual cases which include members not presiding at the hearing, policy positions taken on specific legal issues, and elsewhere.